Discontinuity-aware KAN-based physics-informed neural networks: Introduction

 In the present work, we develop a discontinuity-aware physics-informed neural network (DPINN) method that improves accuracy and significantly reduces the number of parameters required for discontinuity calculation compared to existing methods.
-This method is built on an adaptive Fourier-feature embedding layer and a discontinuity-aware Kolmogorov–Arnold network (DKAN), enabling automatic detection and approximation of discontinuities.
-Additionally, mesh transformation and learnable local artificial viscosity strategies are further integrated to accelerate convergence for complex geometries and stabilize solutions near discontinuities, respectively.
+This method is built on an adaptive Fourier-feature embedding layer and a discontinuity-aware Kolmogorov–Arnold network (DKAN), enabling the automatic detection and capturing of discontinuities.
+Additionally, mesh transformation and learnable local artificial viscosity strategies are further incorporated to accelerate convergence for complex geometries and stabilize solutions near discontinuities, respectively.

 The remainder of this paper is organized as follows: Section \ref{sub:2} provides an overview of the DPINN method; Section \ref{sub:3} demonstrates the greater performance of the DPINN method compared to existing technologies through simulations of the Burgers' equation and transonic and supersonic flows around an airfoil; Section \ref{sub:4} concludes this study, discusses its contributions and limitations, and proposes future research directions.